Boris01-max/DECO2017-BLOG/posts/my-first-blog2.md

 To better understand how online communities function, I started comparing different types of community platforms and observing how users interact within them.
 Although these platforms serve different purposes, many of them share similar systems such as user profiles, posting, commenting, reactions, and content sharing.

-Observed communities : 1.Reddit 2.Instagram and Facebook 3.
+Observed communities : 1.
+Reddit 2.
+Instagram and Facebook 3.
 Discord

 Reddit focuses heavily on discussion and topic-based interaction, where users connect through shared interests.
 However, the large amount of content can sometimes feel overwhelming.